hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 * linetype
 * size

-To start, we will add position for the x- and y-axis since `geom_point` requires mappings for x and y, all others are optional.
+To start, we will add position for the x- and y-axis since `geom_point` requires the most basic information about a scatterplot, i.e. what you want to plot on the x and y axes.
+All of the others mentioned above are optional.

 ```{r, fig.align='center'}
 ggplot(metadata) +